 21. Satisfy your sweet tooth at the Lindt Home of Chocolate

-If you’re craving something sweet after the aforementioned Swiss savory dish, opt for another national delicacy – Swiss chocolate.
-The world-renowned chocolate company Lindt made its start in Switzerland and to this day, produces some of the most mouth-watering chocolate creations.
+If you’re craving something sweet after the Swiss savory dish, opt for another national delicacy – Swiss chocolate.
+The world-renowned chocolate company Lindt started in Switzerland and, to this day, produces some of the most mouth-watering chocolate creations.
 One of the best ways to learn about Lindt’s history and how chocolate is made is to take a guided tour through the Lindt home of chocolate.

 The Lindt Home of Chocolate is a must-visit for anyone with a sweet tooth.
 The tour takes you through the history of Lindt chocolate, from its beginnings in 1845 to the present day.
 You’ll be taken through the different stages of chocolate production, from bean to bar.

 You’ll also get to see how the chocolates are made and have the opportunity to taste some of the different flavors.
 The tour takes about 90 minutes, and we recommend that you book in advance as spaces are limited.

 The Lindt Home of Chocolate is a short walk from Kilchberg train station.
 For directions and hours, visit the Lindt website.
 The tour is very popular and likely to sell out, so book your ticket in advance.
 After the tour, be sure to stop by the Lindt Swiss Chocolatier Cafe for a hot chocolate or one of their other chocolate-based treats!

 22. Get some fresh air at Park Platzspitz